 -

-The Snow Centre Research Clinics, located at the Royal Melbourne Hospital, offers individuals with immune conditions and healthy volunteers the opportunity to contribute to pioneering immune health research.
+The Snow Centre Clinical Research Unit, located at the Royal Melbourne Hospital, offers individuals with immune conditions and healthy volunteers the opportunity to contribute to pioneering immune health research.

-The initial focus of the clinics will be on four major areas of disease:
+The initial focus of the research is on four major areas of disease:

 • primary immune deficiencies